workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 - the number of samples in which each ion has been found, for each class (one column per class).

 The data matrix contains the intensities for each ion and each sample.
 When no peak was found in a sample for a specific ion, value is given as NA
-(you can choose to get a '0' value instead, using the 'Replace the remain NA by 0 in the dataMatrix' option).
+(you can choose to get a '0' value instead, using the 'If NA values remain, replace them by 0 in the dataMatrix' option).
 You can get a summary of NA proportions using the **Intensity Check** {% icon tool %} module.

 > ### {% icon tip %} Optional: Getting an overview of the proportion of NA in your data
 >
 > When you choose to export the peak list while using the **xcms groupChromPeaks (group)** {% icon tool %} module, you can have a first level of
-> information regarding the proportion of NA by looking at the columns of classes you specified (or the `.` column when no class where given) in
+> information regarding the proportion of NA by looking at the columns of classes you specified (or the `.` column when no class were given) in
 > the variable metadata file ('variableMetadata').
 > However, since the number of ions can be of hundreds or thousands, it can be difficult to evaluate the overall proportion in the dataset.
-> Thus, one way to go is to use the variableMetadata to check specific ions (ones you may have chosen a priori and/or ones you spotted due to
+> Thus, one way to go is to use the variableMetadata to check specific ions (ones you may have chosen *a priori* and/or ones you spotted due to
 > outstanding behaviour), and to use the **Intensity Check** {% icon tool %} module to get an overview of the whole dataset.
 >
 > > ### {% icon hands_on %} Hands-on: Intensity Check